cdktf/cdktf-provider-kubernetes/docs/ingress.java.md

 - *Type:* java.lang.String

-Host is the fully qualified domain name of a network host, as defined by RFC 3986.
+host is the fully qualified domain name of a network host, as defined by RFC 3986.

 Note the following deviations from the "host" part of the URI as defined in RFC 3986: 1.
 IPs are not allowed.
 Currently an IngressRuleValue can only apply to the IP in the Spec of the parent Ingress.